How to detect and prevent mortgage fraud

 One way to combat document fraud is to utilize the best of both worlds: the instincts of an experienced underwriter and mortgage fraud detection tools such as an AI fraud detector.
 This strategy ensures that accurate conclusions can be drawn earlier–with confidence–leading to higher productivity.
 In addition, firms should ensure that junior associates are also trained on how to identify and manage document fraud during the loan application process.

-How do you detect mortgage fraud?
+How to detect mortgage fraud?

 After setting preventative measures in place, detecting fraudulent, fake, or forged documents comes next.
 Lenders can either manually underwrite mortgages or automate part of the process.